Violet (color): Politics

 In the early 20th century, violet, white and gold were the colors of the women's suffrage movement in the United States, seeking the right to vote for women.
 The colors were said to represent liberty and dignity.
 For this reason, the postage stamp issued in 1936 to honor Susan B. Anthony, a prominent leader of the suffrage movement in the United States, was colored the reddish tone of violet sometimes known as red-violet.

 In 1908, Emmeline Pethick-Lawrence, co-editor of the Women's Social and Political Union (WSPU) newspaper, designed the color scheme for the suffragette movement in Britain and Ireland, with violet for loyalty and dignity, white for purity and green for hope.

 The pan-European movement Volt Europa and its national subsidiary parties use violet in their uniforms.

 A small New Age political party in Germany with about 1,150 members is called The Violet Party.
 It believes in direct democracy, a guaranteed minimum income and politics based on spirituality.
 It was founded in Dortmund in 2001.

 Lesbianism

-Violet flowers and their color became symbolically associated with lesbian love.
+Violet flowers and their color became symbolically associated with lesbianism.
 It was used as a special code by lesbians and bisexual women for self-identification and also to communicate support for the sexual preference.
 This connection originates from the poet Sappho and fragments of her poems.
-In one poem, she describes a lost love wearing a garland of "violet tiaras, braided rosebuds, dill and crocus twined around" her neck.
-In another fragment, she recalls her lover as having "put around yourself [many wreaths] of violets and roses."
+In one poem, she describes a lost partner wearing a garland of "violet tiaras, braided rosebuds, dill and crocus twined around" her neck.
+In another fragment, she recalls her partner as having "put around yourself [many wreaths] of violets and roses."

+The labrys lesbian flag, created in 1999 by graphic designer Sean Campbell, features a labrys superimposed on the inverted black triangle set against a violet background.